Loading...

 Can I hire multiple agencies for different debts?

-Yes, but not for the same debt simultaneously — that creates confusion and potential liability.
-You can absolutely use different agencies for different cases based on specialisation and performance.
+Yes, but not for the same debt simultaneously.
+You can use different agencies for different cases based on specialisation and performance.

 What if I don't have a signed contract with the debtor?

 Recovery is still possible.
 Purchase orders, email confirmations, delivery receipts, and partial payment history all constitute evidence of a contractual relationship.
-The case is stronger with a formal contract, but the absence of one isn't necessarily fatal.
 A good agency will assess the evidence you do have and advise accordingly.

 Subscribe to our Newsletter